Configure DNS over TLS

 Each Gateway DNS location has a unique DoT hostname.
 DNS locations and corresponding DoT hostnames have policies associated with them.

-- In the , navigate to Gateway > DNS Locations.
+- In , go to Gateway > DNS Locations.

 - If you have more than one location set up, you will see a list of all your locations.

 - Expand the location card for the location whose DoT hostname you’d like to retrieve.